[?] Subscribe To This Site

 Try applying 100% pure tea tree oil to the affected area at least 2 - 3 times a day.
 Add a couple of drops of tea tree oil to a cotton ball and swab the affected area.
 If you find the scent of tea tree oil too powerful, you can try a diluted solution using distilled water or even mixing the tea tree oil with essential oils for a more pleasant scent.

 You might be able to fight these infections from within by using coconut oil on candida.
-Coconut oil contains a fatty acid called lauric acid, a potent antimicrobial that can kill certain virus, bacteria and fungi.
+Coconut oil actually contains a fatty acid called lauric acid, which is a potent antimicrobial that can kill certain virus, bacteria and fungi.
 Research shows lauric acid was effective against 3 strains of C. albicans and this may help you reduce yeast levels in your body.

 Research References for Tea Tree Oil and Candida: